joemoose/psiops/docs/zones.md

 Characters move between zones, not along gridlines.
 Ranges become relationships between zones, not measurements.
 Zones can change based on your actions.
 Flipping a table could split a zone into two.
 Tossing tear gas would make the zone hazardous to enemy movement.

-At a minimum, the GM will present three tactical zones at the start of combat: your unit’s position, your enemy’s position, and the area between the two.
+At a minimum, the GM will present three tactical zones at the start of combat: your squad’s position, your enemy’s position, and the area between the two.

 ### Moving Through Zones